 Overwhelmed with all your options?
 Buying a pass for the Hop-On-Hop-Off Big Bus Tour might just be the way to go.
 This way you can catch all the unique sights and landmarks of San Francisco, all from the viewpoint of a double-decker bus.

-Depending on your pass, you can visit either the mainstream attractions or exit the bus on your own to spend time at any particular landmark.
-Once you are finished you can breeze back onto the bus for the adventure to continue.
+Depending on your pass, you can visit the mainstream attractions or exit the bus alone to spend time at any particular landmark.
+Once you are finished, you can return to the bus for the adventure to continue.

-There you have it, folks, the top sights, and attractions the Bay Area has to offer.
+There you have it, folks, the top sights, and Bay area attraction.
 Be it the furry Redwoods of Sonoma County or the peculiar zig-zags turns of Lombard Street, you are in for an adventure.

 Friendly and bursting with activities, restaurants and unforgettable experiences, the Bay Area is the place to be, come rain or shine.